 Our university is concerned about each student's overall well-being while enrolled at MU.
 As such, one of the services we provide is an on-campus health clinic that meets the normal, day-to-day health needs of our students.

 Health Care Services for MU students are provided by personnel at our on-campus clinic located on the ground floor of Spruce.
-The clinic is staffed with a Family Nurse Practitioner (FNP), Licensed Practical Nurse (LPN), and an Adminnistrative Assistant.
-However, with the opening of the new housing in Spruce Hall in October, a new Health Clinic/Wellness Center will open there.
+The clinic is staffed with a Family Nurse Practitioner (FNP), Licensed Practical Nurse (LPN), and an Administrative Assistant.

 The information below answers the questions most often asked about health care services.
 If your question isn't answered here, contact the Clinic at 570-662-4350.
 They can refer you to an off-campus service if needed.